-5.2.1.
+5.32.1.
 Parks and Recreation Commission:

 The City shall have a Parks and Recreation Commission consisting of twelve (12) members, no more than seven (7) of whom shall be from the same political party, appointed by the Mayor to serve for a staggered term of four (4) years.
-The Commission shall operate and maintain a system of public recreation facilities and activities in the city and, subject to the approval of the Mayor, shall appoint and may remove a Director of Parks and Recreation, and the Superintendent of Parks and Recreation and such other personnel as may be necessary or convenient to the operation of the system.
-The director of Parks and Recreation shall report to the Administrative Assistant on a day-to-day basis to carry out the directions of the Parks and Recreation Commission.
-The Commission shall have the power to receive, manage and expend any gifts for Parks and Recreation purposes which funds shall be subject to audit in compliance with Connecticut General Statutes and City Ordinances.
+The Commission shall operate and maintain a system of public recreation facilities and activities in the city, and, subject to the approval of the Mayor, shall appoint and may remove a Director of Parks and Recreation, and the Superintendent of Parks and Recreation and such other personnel as may be necessary or convenient to the operation of the system.
+The director of Parks and Recreation shall report to the Administrative Assistant Chief of Staff on a day to day basis to carry out the directions of the Parks and Recreation Commission.-The Commission shall have the power to receive, manage and expend any gifts for Parks and Recreation purposes which funds shall be subject to audit in compliance with Connecticut General Statutes and City Ordinances.

-5.2.2.
+5.32.2.
 Board of Zoning Appeals:

-The City shall have a Board of Zoning Appeals, consisting of five (5) regular members and three (3) alternate members, no more than three (3) of which regular members and no more than two (2) of which alternate members shall be from the same political party, appointed.
+The City shall have a Board of Zoning Appeals, consisting of five (5) regular members and three (3) alternate members, no more than three (3) of which regular members and no more than two (2) of which alternate members shall be from the same political party, appointed to serve for staggered terms of four (4) years.
 The Board of Zoning Appeals shall have all of the powers and duties granted to and imposed upon them under the appropriate provisions of the Connecticut General Statutes.

-5.2.3.
+5.32.3.
 Conservation Commission:

-The City shall have a Conservation Commission, consisting of seven (7) members, no more than four (4) of whom shall be from the same political party, appointed by the Mayor to serve for staggered terms of three (3) years.
-The Conservation Commission shall have all of the powers and duties granted to and imposed on Conservation Commission under the appropriate provisions of the Connecticut General Statutes and Ordinances and Resolutions adopted by the Board of Aldermen.
+The City shall have a Conservation Commission, consisting of seven (7) members, no more than four (4) of whom shall be from the same political party, appointed by the Mayor to serve for staggered terms of three four (43) years.
+The Conservation Commission shall have all of the powers and duties granted to and imposed on the Conservation Commission under the appropriate provisions of the Connecticut General Statutes and Ordinances and Resolutions adopted by the Board of Aldermen.
 The Commission may appoint and remove a Natural Resource Manager subject to the approval of the Mayor.

-5.2.4.
+5.32.4.
 Economic Development Commission:

-The City shall have an Economic Development Commission, consisting of five (5) members, no more than three (3) of whom shall be from the same political party, appointed by the Mayor to serve for staggered terms of five (5) years.
+The City shall have an Economic Development Commission, consisting of five (5) members, no more than three (3) of whom shall be from the same political party, appointed by the Mayor to serve for staggered terms of fourfive (45) years.
 The Commission shall promote development of the economic resources of the City and shall have such duties and powers as are set forth in the Connecticut General Statutes and Ordinances and Resolutions adopted by the Board of Aldermen.

-5.2.5.
+5.32.5.
 Inland Wetlands Commission:

-The City shall have an Inland Wetlands Commission, consisting of seven (7) members, no more than four (4) of whom shall be from the same political party, and two alternates of whom not more than one (1) shall be from the same political party, appointed by the Mayor to serve for staggered terms of five (5) years.
+The City shall have an Inland Wetlands Commission, consisting of seven (7) members, no more than four (4) of whom shall be from the same political party, and two (2) alternates of whom not more than one (1) shall be from the same political party, appointed by the Mayor to serve for staggered terms of five four (45) years.
+Alternates may only substitute for members of the same political party.